Wixel/TitaniumPHP-Console/README.markdown

 of Titanium.

-To create your own function, open up the `<titanium>/functions` directory and duplicate the `fn.help.php` file and rename to what ever you want(no spaces).
+To create your own function, open up the `<titanium>/functions` directory and duplicate the `fn.help.php` file and rename to what ever you want __(no spaces)__.
 This will give you a simple function template to start from.

 Open your new file and look for: `//p- %^help$%i`

-This is a regular expression that gets used by the console to determine what function to run.
-When Titanium loads up, it looks for these patterns and cache's them internally.
+This is a regular expression that's used by the console to determine what function to run.
+When Titanium loads, it looks for
+patterns and cache's them internally.

 Any named matching groups will be passed as parameters to your
 custom function.

-Change the 'help' part to anything you want to use to access your function from the command line.
+Change the _'help'_ part to anything you want to use to access your function from the TitaniumPHP command line.

 Next, look for `fn_help($q, $matches, $post)`.
-Replace 'help' with the same name you used for your command pattern, remember to replace spaces with underscores.
+Replace _'help'_ with the same name you used for your command pattern, remember to replace spaces with underscores.